tocisz/intel_brightness/README.md

 Very simple replacement of xbacklight, which didn't work for me.

 But writing value to `/sys/class/backlight/intel_backlight/brightness` works.
-To make this more interesting I wrote this applications without using `libc`.
+To make this more interesting I wrote this app without using `libc`.
 So it's really minimal.